-A whole-school approach means listening to the voices of everyone in the school community and this includes children and parents/carers as well as school staff.
+A whole-school approach means listening to the voices of everyone in the school community.
+This includes children as well as parents and carers, and school staff.

 Children can offer unique perspectives on what it is like to be a pupil at their school; involving them in decision-making can create meaningful change and better academic outcomes, as well as facilitating a sense of empowerment and inclusion.